Diversify and Disambiguate: Learning From Underspecified Data: Introduction

 We propose Diversify and Disambiguate (DivDis), a two-stage framework for learning from underspecified data.
-Instead of learning a single function, our key idea is to learn a collection of diverse functions consistent with the training data but that make differing predictions on unlabeled test datapoints.
+Our key idea is to learn a collection of diverse functions that are consistent with the training data but make differing predictions on unlabeled test datapoints.
 DivDis operates as follows.
 We train a neural network consisting of a shared backbone feature extractor with multiple heads, each representing a different function.
 As in regular training, each head is trained to predict labels for training data, but the heads are additionally encouraged to represent different functions from each other.
-More specifically, the heads are trained to make disagreeing predictions on a separate unlabeled dataset from the test distribution, a setting closer to transductive learning.
-At test time, we select one member of the diversified set of hypothesis by querying labels for the datapoints most informative for disambiguation.
-DivDis is well-suited for scenarios with underspecified data and distribution shift, and its heads will not yield a set of diverse functions in settings where only one function can achieve low training loss.
+More specifically, the heads are trained to make disagreeing predictions on a separate unlabeled dataset from the test distribution, a setting close to transductive learning.
+At test time, we select one member of the diversified functions by querying labels for the datapoints most informative for disambiguation.
+We visually summarize this framework in \cref{fig:concept}.
+DivDis is designed for scenarios with underspecified data and distribution shift, and its heads will not yield a set of diverse functions in settings where only one function can achieve low training loss.

-We evaluate DivDis on several settings in which underspecification limits the performance of prior methods due to the existence of multiple solutions that achieve low predictive risk.
-We find that DivDis achieves over $80\%$ worst-group accuracy on the Waterbirds benchmark \cite{sagawa2019distributionally} after tuning hyperparameters with only class labels, an over $15\%$ improvement over previous methods.
-In the most challenging problem settings we consider, labels are \textit{completely correlated} with spurious attributes, so a classifier based on the spurious feature can achieve zero loss.
-In many of these settings, previous methods including ERM, ensemble models, and robustness methods fail to do substantially better than random guessing.
-In contrast, DivDis does significantly better than random guessing, and outperforms existing approaches by $8\% \sim 30\%$ in terms of accuracy.
+We evaluate DivDis in several settings in which underspecification limits the performance of prior methods, such as standard subpopulation shift benchmarks \citep{sagawa2019distributionally} or the large-scale CXR and Camelyon17 datasets \citep{wang2017chestx,sagawa2022extending}.
+DivDis achieves an over $15\%$ improvement in worst-group accuracy on the Waterbirds task when tuning hyperparameters without any spurious attribute annotations, and outperforms existing semi-supervised methods on the Camelyon17 task.
+We also consider challenging problem settings in which labels are \textit{completely correlated} with spurious attributes, so a classifier based on the spurious feature can achieve zero loss.
+In these completely correlated settings, our experiments find that DivDis is substantially more sample-efficient: DivDis with $4$ target domain labels outperforms two fine-tuning methods that use $128$ labels.